andrewm3/PuppetModuleforSplunkEnterprise/README.md

 Support
 -------

 Are you a Splunk + Puppet customer who enjoys sharing knowledge and want to put some great feature into an opensource project.
-We encourage you to submit issues and pull request so that we can make this Technical Addon better and help the community as a whole get better insight to their Puppet Enterprise deployments.
+We encourage you to submit issues and pull request so that we can make this Puppet Module better and help the community as a whole.

 Feel free to leave comments or questions.
 We are here to make this community project more adaptive to all types of use cases.